 Pick-Up Site Coordinators can be businesses, not-for-profit organizations (what we call Partner Sites), as well as individuals (what we call Neighborhood Coordinators) helping organize orders for a group of friends, family members, or neighbors.
 As a Partner Site or Neighborhood Coordinator you would be responsible for collecting orders and payment, picking up ordered boxes on pick-up days from the FoodShare SC Food Hub location at the Save-A-Lot Food Store (2016 Harden Street next to Drew Wellness Center) and bringing them back to their location for participants to pick up.
 Pick-Up Sites will receive one free large box if they submit 10 orders or more!

 To volunteer, fill out our application.
 For more information, click on the PDF link to read more.

 Help Pack Fresh Food Boxes

 FoodShare’s Fresh Food Box program helps hundreds of families every month gain access to healthy fruits and vegetables that they may otherwise not have available to them.

 Additionally, packing those boxes is a great way to volunteer in your community and spread the FoodShare mission of Good Healthy Food For All.

-Boxes are packed every other Tuesday prior to the Wednesday Pick-Up day.
+Boxes are packed every other Tuesday.
 We typically start at 9:00 a.m. and will finish up before lunch.